Doddridge County Roots

-In association with the Doddridge County Historical Society, this website has
+In association with the Doddridge County Heritage Guild, this website has undertaken a

-undertaken a project to create a digital version of the Doddridge County Veterans
+project to create a digital version of the Doddridge County Veterans Memorial Wall of

-Memorial Wall of Honor that has stood on the court house lawn in West Union for
+Honor that has stood on the court house lawn in West Union for decades.

 The original Honor Roll of Doddridge County veterans was hand-painted on the